 A radome or dielectric coating provides circuit protection to sensitive antenna components.
 Though additional impedance is encountered by the signal, it can usually be overcome with design changes.
 Such measures ensure antenna up-time in poor weather and harsh environments.
 Panel and chip antennas frequently utilize some type of protective housing.

 Depending upon the antenna's end-use application, the following standards may be useful in considering antenna designs.
-There are countless other antenna standards located on the IHS Global website.

 BS EN 60244 -- Measurement of all radio transmitters